jiamliu/jiamliu/README.md

 ## ⚡ Fun fact: ...
 - I love hiking and photography.
 You might find me exploring the great outdoors with my camera on weekends!
-- I spend my weekend working on my cars (I was an part-time auto mechanic before becoming a software developer).
+- I spend my weekend working on my cars (I was a consultant, as well as an auto mechanic before becoming a software developer).

 ---